B2B Lead Generation Glossary

 Channel Cost Efficiency

-Channel cost efficiency compares cost-per-result across different lead generation channels to optimize budget allocation in B2B marketing.
+Not every channel earns its budget.
+Channel cost efficiency compares cost-per-result across different lead generation channels so you can allocate spend toward what actually performs in B2B marketing.

 Related terms: Cost Per Lead, Blended Cost Per Lead, Cost Per Opportunity